 - "Whiplash: The Cult of the Drummer," by Mick Brown, The Telegraph online, U.K., 14 Jan 2015

-On-the-side, Henderson plays drums, practices Bikram Yoga, and labors on a variety of creative projects--in fiction, nonfiction, and poetry.
+On-the-side, Henderson plays drums, practices yoga, and labors on a variety of creative projects--in fiction, nonfiction, and poetry.
 He is featured in Engineers Can Write by Tom Moran (IEEE Press 2012)--as one of twelve "literary engineers" currently writing and publishing poetry and fiction in the United States.
 His most recent creative publications are the poetry ebook/pbook, The Blue Devil: poems (2014/2015) and the ebook re-release of his Phi Kappa Phi award winning Drums: a Novel (© 1997, © 2010), which received a jacket endorsement from world-class drummer Matt Sorum (Guns N' Roses, Velvet Revolver, Hollywood Vampires, and currently Billy Gibbon).

 M.S. in Professional Writing (MPW), University of Southern California, Los Angeles

 B.S. in Mechanical Engineering, minor in English, California Polytechnic State University, San Luis Obispo